Chesterfield F.C.: History

 Potentially five or more teams have been called Chesterfield Football Club at different times.
 A Derbyshire Times newspaper report from 2 January 1864 noted a scheduled game between "Chesterfield and Norton football clubs", suggesting that a Chesterfield FC, whether loosely or formally organised, was active from at least 1863.

 A second Chesterfield FC was formally created as an offshoot of Chesterfield Cricket Club in October 1867.

 The cricket and football clubs moved to the Recreation Ground at Saltergate in 1871, the same year that they became separate entities.
 However, a souring of the relationship between the two led to the closure of the football club in 1881, when it found itself homeless.
-Many players joined other local sides, notably Chesterfield Livingstone, a club that took up using the Saltergate site, and Chesterfield Spital, a team which competed in the early years of the FA Cup.
+Many players joined other local sides, notably Chesterfield Livingstone, a club that took up using the Saltergate site, and Spital, a works team which competed in the early years of the FA Cup.

 Three years later, in 1884, a third entity called Chesterfield Football Club was formed, again making its home at Saltergate.
-It drew in players from the preceding club and both Chesterfield Livingstone and Chesterfield Spital, though records show Spital continued as a separate club.
+It drew in players from the preceding club and both Chesterfield Livingstone and Chesterfield Spital, though records show Spital continued as a separate club until 1888.
 After changing its name to Chesterfield Town, the club turned professional in 1891 and won several local trophies in the following two seasons, entering the FA Cup for the first time in 1892.
 For the 1892–93 season, the club wore an extraordinary playing strip of all dark blue with the Union Jack emblazoned across the front of the shirt.
 Chesterfield joined the Midland League in 1896, and successfully applied for a place in the Second Division of the Football League at the start of the 1899–1900 season, finishing seventh.
-After finishing bottom of the League three years in a row, the club failed to gain re-election to the League in 1909, returning to the Midland League.
+After finishing bottom of the League for three consecutive seasons, the club failed to gain re-election to the League in 1909, returning to the Midland League.

 In 1915 Chesterfield Town was put into voluntary liquidation and a new club with the same name was formed by a local restaurateur to play wartime football using locally based "guests" from Football League clubs.
 It lasted only two years before its management and players were suspended by the FA for illegal payments and the club shut down.